Queen's Gambit Declined: 1.d4 d5 2.c4...... Nxd5

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4... b6.
-Among the most prolific practitioners on the White side are Petar Velikov (11 games), Arturo Pomar Salamanca (9 games), Bent Larsen (8 games).
-On the Black side, notable exponents include Bojan Kurajica (14 games), Efim Geller (13 games), Boris V Spassky (10 games).
+Among the most prolific White practitioners are Petar Velikov (11 games), Arturo Pomar Salamanca (9 games), Bent Larsen (8 games).
+Black-side regulars include Bojan Kurajica (14 games), Efim Geller (13 games), Boris V Spassky (10 games).

 Practice on Chessiverse